dgoat416/Complex-Number-Calculator/README.md

 9+(1-i)*(1+i)= <br />

 # Results.txt
-An output file that is the result of the evaluation of each line of expressions.txt:
+An output file that is the result of the evaluation of each line of expressions.txt: <br />
 [130+41i]/1 <br />
 [485+0i]/1 <br />
 [11+23i]/50 <br />